accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 In office content, headings must be declared using a heading style.
 For example, office suites provide a library of styles reserved for headings.
 By using specific paragraph styles, the reader software can associate each heading with an ad hoc tagged format.

+#### Headings hierarchy
+In most office publishing software, the style library proposes a particular style for each heading level, generally up to 8 levels.

+The headings hierarchy is coherent when
+- All text passages intended to be a heading use a heading style.
+- The first heading in the content is level 1.
+- There is no break in the headings hierarchy (for example, you do not go directly from a level 2 heading to a level 4 heading).

 ### I